jonnonz1/nz-statute-book/acts/public/1975/protected-objects-act-1975.md

 (4) Duplicates of a category of type specimen as defined by the current edition of the International Code of Botanical Nomenclature, the International Code of Zoological Nomenclature, or the International Code of Nomenclature of Bacteria: Bacteriological Code may be excluded from this category if there is sufficient original type material held in New Zealand public collections to define the taxon.

 ### 6 New Zealand archaeological objects
-This category consists of any objects, assemblages, scientific samples, and organic remains derived from a New Zealand archaeological site, as defined by the Historic Places Act 1993.
+This category consists of any objects, assemblages, scientific samples, and organic remains derived from a New Zealand archaeological site, as defined by the Heritage New Zealand Pouhere Taonga Act 2014.

 ### 7 Numismatic and philatelic objects
 (1) The philatelic category consists of any items of the New Zealand Post Museum Collection.